LGBT Estate Planning

 Estate planning is critical for everyone: single, married, straight and LGBT.
 However, for the LGBT community, estate planning provides protections to help guard against discrimination when people are reluctant to recognize your relationship, even if you are married.

 In many states, if a member of the LGBT community fails to plan properly, the result can be devastating to his or her spouse or partner and family.
 Having no estate plan, or relying upon a Will, Joint Tenancy, or Tenancy in Common as an estate plan, is tantamount to giving up control of one’s estate and management of one’s well-being in times of incapacity.
 This need for an estate plan is critical in case of an accident or illness that renders a partner or spouse incapable of making decisions or managing his or her affairs.
 Without a proper estate plan, the other partner could be legally precluded from having any role in the decision-making of his or her partner’s care, managing his or her affairs, or even having access to the incapacitated partner.

-Even if you reside in a state that recognizes same-sex marriage, planning is critical in the event of travel to other states and jurisdictions which do not recognize your marital rights.
+Even if you are married, planning is critical in the event you encounter resistance to recognize your marital rights.